 Ongoing assessment and intervention as well as active participation of the child and caregivers are essential to providing the most effective treatment available.
 Optimal management of sickle cell disease and its complications may result in improved outcomes for those affected.

 For this reason, we are using new tools to help define pain in children.
-Pain charts and scales for kids use pictures or numbers to describe their pain.
+Our pain charts and scales for kids use pictures or numbers to help them describe their pain.
 Describing the pain can help parents, doctors and nurses understand how bad the pain is, and how to best treat it.

-To optimally address this and other medical issues, a multidisciplinary team consisting of a physician (pediatric hematologist), registered nurse, social worker, psychologist, dietician and clinic coordinator collaborate to spearhead each patient’s specific issues, providing expert consultations and long-term management for the most comprehensive care.
+To optimally address this and other medical issues, a multidisciplinary team consisting of a physician (pediatric hematologist), pain specialist (anesthesiologist), registered nurse, social worker, psychologist, dietician, school liason, and clinic coordinator collaborate to spearhead each patient’s specific issues, providing expert consultations and long-term management for the most comprehensive care.
 A written comprehensive plan is completed with recommendations from our multidisciplinary team.

 Comprehensive Treatment and Options at the University of Michigan

 Each patient has a comprehensive visit at the beginning of the program and annually thereafter.
-This visit consists of obtaining a thorough history, a complete physical examination, laboratory data, parameters of growth and development and an assessment by the physician, nurse practitioner, psychologist, social worker and nutritionist.
+This visit consists of obtaining a detailed history, a complete physical examination, laboratory data, and parameters of growth and development, as well as performing a thorough assessment by the physician, nurse practitioner, psychologist, social worker and nutritionist.

-Pain can be treated with over-the-counter medications, other at-home therapies and lifestyle changes.
+Pain can be treated with over-the-counter and prescription medications, other at-home therapies and lifestyle changes.
 Severe pain may require clinic or hospital care.
-A blood transfusion can be performed for complications not controlled by milder therapies.
+A blood transfusion can be performed in our outpatient Infusion Center for complications not controlled by milder therapies.

-We offer exchange blood transfusions through our Apheresis Center, providing children who need chronic transfusions with options to decrease the need for iron overload treatments (blood transfusions cause a buildup of iron in the blood), and can extend the time between treatments to 5-6 weeks as opposed to 3-4 weeks.
+We offer exchange blood transfusions through our Apheresis Center, providing children who need chronic transfusions with a treatment that either prevents or delays iron overload (blood transfusions cause a buildup of excess iron in the body).
+Exchange transfusions can also extend the time between treatments (every 4-5 weeks as opposed to every 3-4 weeks).

 For patients with severe cases of sickle cell disease, a bone marrow transplant may be the best course of treatment.
-Mott is home to the largest, most experienced pediatric marrow transplant program in the state of Michigan, with recognized expertise in both established transplant techniques and innovative research initiatives
+C.S.
+Mott Children’s Hospital is home to the largest, most experienced pediatric bone marrow transplant program in the state of Michigan, with recognized expertise in both established transplant techniques and innovative research initiatives.

-We frequently visit our patients’ schools throughout the calendar year to help educate teachers and school administrators regarding sickle cell disease and its impact on school performance, absences due to painful episodes, and preparation for physical education activities (drinking lots of fluids, allowing rest between activities).
+We frequently communicate with patients’ schools (preK through college) throughout the calendar year to help educate teachers, principals and school/college counselors about sickle cell disease and its impact on school performance, absences, and ways to keep the student safe and healthy (staying warm, drinking lots of fluids, allowing rest between activities).

 Make an Appointment